vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/whitney/anukramaNikA/19/030_darbhamaNiH.md

 +++
-title = "30.
+title_whitney = "30.
 For protection etc.: with an amulet of darbhá."

 +++
 [As 28. pañcakam.]